DevExpress-Examples/asp-net-mvc-treelist-virtual-mode-and-drag-and-drop/Readme.md

 # Tree List for ASP.NET MVC - How to load data from a database in virtual mode and implement drag-and-drop functionality

 Use the [BindToVirtualData](https://docs.devexpress.com/AspNetMvc/DevExpress.Web.Mvc.TreeListExtension.BindToVirtualData(DevExpress.Web.Mvc.TreeListVirtualModeCreateChildrenMethod-DevExpress.Web.Mvc.TreeListVirtualModeNodeCreatingMethod)) method to implement virtual mode for the [TreeList](https://docs.devexpress.com/AspNetMvc/13765/components/tree-list) extension.
-The method requires two following delegate methods as parameters:
+The method requires the following two delegate methods as parameters:

-* `createChildrenMethod` - handle the method to create a list of child nodes owned by the processed node.
+* `createChildrenMethod` - Handle this method to create a list of child nodes owned by the processed node.
 Assign the list to the event parameter’s `Children` property.
 The `NodeObject` property returns the node currently being processed.
 If the event is raised for the root node, the `NodeObject` property returns `null` (Nothing for VB).
   ```cs
   public static void VirtualModeCreateChildren(TreeListVirtualModeCreateChildrenEventArgs e) {
     Employee parentEmployee = e.NodeObject as Employee;